 - Gaiters would have actually been nice.
 I’ve never wanted them before but, at least in the fall, I was constantly picking knife-sharp seeds out of my socks and shoes.

 - Leggings or other leg covering is pretty much essential.
 Everything south of the Colorado Plateau is very frequently overgrown with thorn bushes.
 After my legs got shredded the first day, I wore leggings religiously for weeks.

 - Tarp + bivy continues to be the best shelter system in the Desert Southwest.

 - I don’t recommend this per se, but the AZT is a good trail if you’re not stoked about hitchhiking alone and also don’t want to bother mailing yourself food.
 I didn’t send myself any boxes and the only time I got in a car during the trail was when I hitched to Kearny.
 This does mean some fairly long carries and some fairly dire resupply stops, so be prepared.
 The Roosevelt Marina was fine because I wasn’t expecting miracles, but the Pine grocery was badly understocked if you’re not equipped to cook or coldsoak.
-In my panic, I bought a box of eight Nutrigrain bars, and was only able to choke down five of them before I realized I would rather starve.
-The other three accompanied me the remaining 460 miles to Mexico and have achieved permanent souvenir status.
+In my panic, I bought a box of eight Nutrigrain bars, and was only able to choke down five of them before I accepted that I would rather starve*.
+The other three accompanied me for the remaining 460 miles to Mexico and have achieved permanent souvenir status.